We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are even more proven prescription, OTC, at-home, and in-office treatments for hair loss.
 Depending on the root cause of your situation (hormonal, genetic, etc.), you might find success with one of the following:

 - Minoxidil (aka, Rogaine).
 FDA-approved and easily accessible.
 Works best for top of the head thinning, though it will cause hair to grow longer and thicker anywhere you have active hair follicles, not just the top of your head.
-You can buy it on Amazon or a drugstore, but your doc can also prescribe stronger versions.
+Recommended for anyone with hair loss except pregnant women.
+You can buy it on Amazon or a drugstore, but a doc can also prescribe stronger versions.

 - Spironolactone.
-An anti-androgen medication that works against hair loss-inducing male hormones (androgens).
-You’ll need a prescription from your doc for this one.
+An anti-androgen medication that works against hair loss-inducing male hormones (androgens) in female pattern alopecia.
+You’ll need a prescription from a doc for this one.

 - Corticosteroids.
-A prescription medication that may reduce inflammation in Alopecia areata and stop your immune system from signaling an attack against your hair follicles.
+A topical steroid prescription that may reduce inflammation in alopecia areata and stop your immune system from signaling an attack against your hair follicles.
+A doctor may inject your scalp with steroids if you have alopecia areata.

 - Topical tretinoin.
 You might know it as Retin-A, but it’s also a proven way to enhance the effects of minoxidil.
+It can unplug hair follicles and allow minoxidil to penetrate.
 Recent research shows 43 percent of people who didn’t have luck with minoxidil found success when using minoxidil and topical tretinoin together within just 5 days.
-You’ll also need a prescription for this one, too (annoying, we know).
+You’ll need a prescription for this one, too (annoying, we know).

 - Platelet rich plasma therapy.
 PRP involves extracting plasma from your own blood and injecting it into your scalp.
 The good news: it can really increase your hair count and density.
-Bad news: it’s pretty expensive.
+Bad news: it’s pretty expensive, not covered by insurance, and there isn’t enough data on how long it’s effective for.

 - Hair transplant.
 According to the American Academy of Dermatology, you need two things to be considered eligible for a transplant: enough healthy hair on your scalp that can be transplanted, and the ability to actually grow any hair on the thinning area.
 Results take between 6 and 12 months to fully realize.

 For as many possible explanations, there are nearly as many at-home solutions to try to thicken up your strands and heal your scalp.
-Taking supplements, switching up your hair care products, and self-care standbys like massages and masks are just a few.
+Eating a nutrient-rich diet, switching up your hair care products, and self-care standbys like massages and masks are just a few.

 If you have questions, aren’t having success, or simply want answers from the get-go, a derm is your best bet.
-They can help determine the root cause, plus prescribe medication and help you develop an at-home regimen.
+They can help determine the root cause, prescribe medication, and help you develop an at-home regimen.